(All fields required)

 Yin S, Trainor JL, Powell EC.
 Serious bacterial infections in febrile outpatient pediatric heart transplant recipients.
 Acad Emerg Med.
 2009 Oct;16(10):942-48.

-Karen A. Ford, RN, MSN, CPNP Pediatric Nurse Practitioner II
+Karen A. Ford, MSN, APRN, CPNP Pediatric Nurse Practitioner II, Division of Emergency Medicine

 Educational inservices to staff, families, and patients regarding epilepsy and anti-epileptic medication